AILAB-CEFET-RJ/nerdd/word2vec - Leonidia/README.md

 ---

-We hope you enjoy offensive gesture detection with **HANDY (MÃOZINHA)**!
-If you have any questions or need assistance, please feel free to reach out to the development team. 😊👋
+We hope you enjoy vector recognition identification with **Word2vec - Leonidia**!
+If you have any questions or need help, feel free to contact the development team. 😊👋